Tempest0580/Temptv/README.md

 # Temptv

-This is in Beta Stage.
-Live Tv and 1 Click Movies
+Live Tv and 1 Click Movies and Shows
 New Repo https://tempest0580.github.io/